Cal-Learn Program Definitions

 Satisfactory Progress

-Satisfactory Progress means that the teen parent has made at least a “C” (2.0) grade point average on his/her current quarter or semester report card/progress report.
+Satisfactory progress means that the teen parent has made at least a “C” (2.0) grade point average on their current quarter or semester report card/progress report.
 This determination is made by the educational service provider and is submitted by the Cal-Learn Case Manager.

 Supportive Services

-Supportive Services are the transportation, child care, costs for diaper assistance, ancillary expenses and other supplemental services needed by a teen parent to attend his/her educational program.
+Supportive services include transportation, child care, costs for diaper assistance, ancillary expenses and other supplemental services needed by a teen parent to attend their educational program.

-Authorization for these payments is made by the Cal-Learn case managers who approves the support services and issues the NOA.
-The support service payment is authorized by the Cal-Learn CWES Worker.
+Authorization for these payments is made by the Cal-Learn CWES Worker, who approves the supportive services and issues the Notice of Action (NOA).

 Teen Parent

-• Reside with his or her child(ren) in the same AU, or
+- Reside with their child(ren) in the same Assistance Unit (AU), or

 Related Topics